-The decrease of operating expenses of real estate in the first three and six months of 2023 compared to the same period of 2022 was mostly caused by the decrease in sales and rental related expenses.
-Decrease Increase in expenses in our biohealth business other businesses is mainly caused by the decreased commission payments to our distributors, which is connected to decreased sales.
-Increase in professional and consulting fees.
+The decrease of operating expenses of real estate in the first three and nine months of 2023 compared to the same period of 2022 was mostly caused by the decrease rental related expenses.
+Increase in expenses in our other businesses is mainly caused by the increase in professional and consulting fees.